about the studio

-A REBEL EYE ART STUDIOS is the art apothecary of self-taught artist, Farrah Lynch.
-A passion driven art studio focused on creating art that connects with a select viewer in a rebellious way, the studio is home to her black neo-folk style made available as palette knife and brush paintings, canvas prints, art merchandise, art supplies and more.
+A REBEL EYE ART STUDIOS is the badass art apothecary of self-taught artist, Farrah Lynch.
+A passion driven art studio focused on creating art and offering unique art services to connect with select individuals in a rebellious way, the studio is a unique model for an art experience unlike any other today.
+The studio is home to Farrah's black neo-impressionist style made available as palette knife and brush paintings, canvas prints, and art gifts for art lovers in addition to offering services geared towards artists, like private lessons, online classes, art supplies and more.

 "My art centers on the theme of finding beauty in discarded spaces.
 I equate these discarded spaces to my life as a black woman, person and human in general.
-My art explores the habit of discarding our sacred power, being present in life and life's journey, socio consciousness and the frailty and power of simple, everyday objects around us. "
+My art explores the habit of discarding our sacred power, being present in life and life's journey, social consciousness and the frailty and power of simple, everyday objects and symbols around us. "

-Farrah Lynch is a self-taught artist who takes refuge in art’s possibilities.
-She manifests this in the form of paintings, prints, lessons, inspiration, materials/supplies, jewelry, tv, and more housed in her Richmond, TX based home studio, A Rebel Eye Art Studios.
+Farrah Lynch is a self-taught artist-maker who takes refuge in art’s possibilities.
+She manifests this in the form of paintings, prints, lessons, materials/supplies, art gifts, tv, and more housed in her Richmond, TX based home studio, A Rebel Eye Art Studio.
 Practicing art since one fateful, highschool art class in 1998 she has amassed over 200+ plus works of art.

 A true vestige of her passion for the arts, A/R/E/A/ officially launched in 2013 to be a unique visual platform where conventional ideas about art are thrown out the window in favor of a more dynamic and unorthodox approach.
 Farrah has received numerous accolades since launching her studio.
 She was awarded a scholarship to attend a course at the premier Glassell School of Art in 2015, a month long solo exhibit at Houston's only African-American museum this past year, and has shown in several group art shows throughout the City of Houston, TX since 1999.
 Every year, Farrah also involves herself in art altruism by participating in the Center for Hearing and Speech's Via Colori Street Art Festival benefiting deaf youth, by contributing her unique style of street art to the event.